Dealing with your energy supplier

 Unless you request otherwise, your energy supplier will put you on a variable tariff (usually called ‘standard tariff’.
 This is often the most expensive tariff, and also means you will be affected by any price changes your supplier implements.

 Fixed-rate tariffs tend to be cheaper than variable tariffs.
-A fixed-rate tariff means the price you pay for each kilowatt hour (kWh) unit of gas or electricity you use.
-And for your daily standing charge, will stay the same for the duration of your contract (usually one or two years).
+A fixed-rate tariff means the price you pay for each unit of energy (kilowatt hour (kWh)) you use, and for your daily standing charge, will stay the same for the duration of your contract (usually one or two years).
 How much you pay each month will still depend on how much energy you use.

 Your energy bill or statement must now show whether there is a cheaper tariff your supplier can offer you.
-However it is usually better to contact your supplier directly to check.
-If you’re on a variable tariff this section of the bill may not show fixed tariffs, or it might only list a direct debit or online option, which may not suit you.
+However this doesn’t show all the available options so it is usually better to contact your supplier directly or use a comparison service to check.

 Is it cheaper to pay by direct debit?